 Clean and Exfoliate

 A beard shampooing and conditioning routine will also keep your hair strong and healthy during the growing process.
-The role of a beard-specific washing product is to get rid of dirt and excess oils while leaving (and adding) natural oils that keep your beard and skin healthy.
+The role of a beard-specific washing product is to get rid of dirt and excess oils while leaving (and adding) natural oils that will keep your beard and skin healthy.

 Pick the Best Trimmer